matn7/Google-Platform-Notes/flashcard/Microservices.md

 * Metadata: The metadata section contains information about the Deployment, such as its name and labels.
 The Deployment is named "accounts-deployment", and it has the label "app:accounts".
 * Spec: The spec section defines the desired state of the Deployment.
-* Replicas: The replicas field is set to 1, indicating that only one replica of the container should ne running at any given time.
+* Replicas: The replicas field is set to 1, indicating that only one replica of the container should be running at any given time.
 * Selector: The selector field is used to select the pods controlled by this Deployment.
 In this case, it's using the label "app:accounts" to identify the pods.